How Kate Hudson Celebrated Her 40th Birthday

 "You scared the s--t out of me!"
 Hudson exclaimed after they yelled, "Happy birthday!"
 "Oh my God, I love you guys!"

-"Birthday yoga and a surprise for my little sister @katehudson," Paltrow wrote on her Instagram page, alongside a photo of her and Hudson at the coffee shop.
-"You radiate happiness and make everything fun.
-We all love you so much. #lordylordylookwhos40."

-"When you turn 40 we surprise you on your morning coffee run," Erin wrote.

-Hudson later celebrated her birthday again at an evening star-studded bash at her house.
-Guests included Goldie and Kurt, Erin, Leonardo DiCaprio, Reese Witherspoon, Orlando Bloom, Rachel Zoe, and Johnny Knoxville, a source told E!
+Hudson later celebrated her birthday again that evening at a star-studded bash at her house.
+Guests included Goldie and Kurt, Erin, Sara, Leonardo DiCaprio, Reese Witherspoon, Orlando Bloom, Rachel Zoe, and Johnny Knoxville, a source told E!
 News.

+"It was a spontaneous last minute party thrown together by Kate's closest friends," a source told E!
+News.
+"She wasn't sure what she wanted to do, but she knew she wanted something to commemorate turning 40.
+It ended up being a super casual fun night and just the way she wanted it."

 "Full moon rising, Good Friday, Passover, my birthday...do you know what that means?
 Neither do I but it sounds groovy #KivaConfections," Hudson wrote on Instagram, alongside a video of some drinks.